 – Well, in a worst-case scenario, you pay triple the normal fare (or even more) and get a good idea on where you can find lovely Hungarian women and drugs.
 Other than this, you don’t have to expect any atrocities.

 Tip 2: Call a taxi, don’t wave one down!

 This is the safest, quickest and cheapest option.

-It’s 100% that you won’t end up in a barefooted taxi driver’s car.
+It’s 100% certain that you won’t end up in a barefooted taxi driver’s car.
 A taxi will most often arrive within 5 minutes, no matter where you are in Budapest.
-Moreover, if you call a taxi, you get better tariffs then if you wave one down.
+Moreover, if you call a taxi, you get better tariffs than if you wave one down.

 If you really want to wave one down, pay attention to what we described in tip 1.

 Nowadays, many taxi companies have their own mobile apps from which you can order a taxi, but unfortunately, none so far has managed to do it properly.
 It’s a shame.
 They are problematic.

 They freeze and are not translated into English properly.
 They are overcomplicated; therefore, I really can’t recommend any of them.
 Hopefully, with time, they will manage to deal with this “complicated task”.